LucasDelfino92/morrowindsharp/mwtools.md

 - Launch tes3cmd in MO2.
 - A command window will appear, starting with your Morrowind Data Files directory (for instance, C:\Games\Morrowind\Data Files>)
 - You will have to type **tes3cmd_clean.bat "plugin.esp"**, where "plugin" is the name of the plugin you want to clean.
-For example, you could end up with a line looking like so: **C:\Games\Morrowind\Data Files>tes3cmd_clean.bat "Soul Gems at Ghostgate.ESP"**
+For example, you could end up with a line looking like so: **C:\Games\Morrowind\Data Files>tes3cmd_clean.bat "Soul Gems at Ghostgate.ESP"** You can use TAB to autocomplete plugin names.
+For instance, typing TAB after writing "Soul Gems" would probably autocomplete it to "Soul Gems at Ghostgate.ESP".
+If not, keep pressing TAB.
 - Press Enter, and tes3cmd will clean the plugin.
 - You will need to repeat the process for each of the plugins that require cleaning.
 Once you are finished, close tes3cmd.

-> You can

 The cleaned plugins will have overwritten the original plugins.